lmolinario/Network_Security_Project/README.md

 This project is developed for the UNICA.IT University Network Security exam.

 > **Master's degree in Computer Engineering, Cybersecurity and Artificial Intelligence - University of Cagliari**

 > **Network Security - Supervisor: Prof. Marco Martalò**

 > **Authors**: Lello Molinario: 70/90/00369 - Federico Moro: 70/90/00380

+Determining weaknesses in a system and digital infrastructure to estimate risks by helping to resolve these deficiencies is part of a broader branch of testing known as “Ethical Hacking”

+We have set ourselves with this project to develop an integrated device that effectively reduces the technical skills necessary to carry out tests in the context of Wi-Fi networks.
+Wireless networks are commonly used worldwide and are easily accessible to anyone within the transmission range.
+Precisely, this strength is their most serious fragility: in this way, anyone within their reach could violate them.

+The developed system has been structured on an embedded platform of the 'Raspberry Pi 3 B+' type with the idea that it can be easily mounted on UAV (Unmanned Aerial Vehicle) systems or UVS (Unmanned Vehicle System).

 ***
 # Table of Contents